jess-gilbert/wanderflix/README.md

 - In your terminal run 'npm i react-router-dom'
 - In your terminal run 'npm i react-icons'
 - In your terminal run 'npm i styled-components'
+- In your terminal run 'npm install react-bootstrap bootstrap'

 There is also a README from React inside this project for more information